When you want to spend a day exploring Atlanta's best flower gardens, these Atlanta area locations are where you should go.

 Smith-Gilbert Gardens (2382 Pine Mountain Road, Kennesaw, GA 30152) – On the grounds of the historic Hiram Butler House (ca. 1880), 16 acres are full of natural and sculpted garden landscape featuring over 3,000 species of plants.
-In addition to serving as a great space for an outdoor wedding, the grounds are also home to the only public bonsai garden in Georgia.
+In addition to serving as a great space for an outdoor wedding, the grounds are also home to a beautiful bonsai garden.

 Oakland Cemetery (248 Oakland Ave.
 SE, Atlanta, GA 30312) – The grounds of Atlanta's historic cemetery come alive with springtime blossoms each year.
 In addition to being the final resting place of many famous Atlantans, the garden has some beautiful memorials and lots of garden space.